 - Misrepresentation of financial instrument’s value for enhancing financial leverage or extending credit limit

-Typically, the fraudsters involved in kiting scams have a deep understanding of the timing delay between cheque submission and clearance.
+Typically, the fraudsters involved in kiting scams deeply understand the timing delay between cheque submission and clearance.
 Therefore, they take advantage of this timing delay to withdraw cash (either partially or entirely) from a non-existent fund before the bank discovers the scam.

 A typical kiting scam can be broken down into the following stages:

 - First, a person with multiple accounts across different banks writes a cheque on day T-1 to himself from Bank 1 to Bank 2.
-So, funds become available in Bank 2, which is sufficient for all of its payment obligations.
+So, funds become available in Bank 2, sufficient for all its payment obligations.

-- On the next business day, the person writes another cheque on Bank 2 to himself and deposits it in Bank 1.
-This results in artificial funds in Bank 1, which means that the cheque written on T-1 can be cleared comfortably.
+- On the next business day, the person writes another cheque in Bank 2 to himself and deposits it in Bank 1.
+This leads to the creation of artificial funds in Bank 1, enabling the comfortable clearance of the check written on T-1.

-- This cycle reiterates itself until the offender gets apprehended or is able to deposit actual funds, which eliminates the very need for the kite.
-Otherwise, a kiting scam is built with complex and convoluted transactions that go unnoticed.
+- This cycle reiterates until the offender gets apprehended or can deposit funds, eliminating the need for the kite.
+A kiting scam operates by executing intricate and obscure transactions that evade detection.

 Examples of Kiting

-Now, let us have a look at some of the examples to understand it in detail.
+Now, let us have a look at some of the examples to understand them in detail.

 Let us take the case of David, who has multiple bank accounts in his name.
 He wrote himself a cheque for $1,000 from his checking account in Bank A and deposited it in another checking account in Bank B on Monday.
 However, the balance in Bank A is only $100.
 So, he promptly (before clearance of the previous cheque) withdrew the $1,000 from Bank B and deposited it in Bank A on Tuesday, which means that now Bank A has sufficient funds to honor the cheque written on Monday.
-In this way, the cycle continues indefinitely with the virtual fund until the financial crunch ceases or the scam is busted.
+The virtual fund perpetually cycles this way until the financial crunch is resolved or the scam is exposed.
 This is a classic example of cheque kiting in which the fraudster uses non-existent funds.

-Let us take the case of John, who is selling his car piano on a used car selling website.
+Let us take the case of John, who is selling his car piano on a used car-selling website.
 A scammer confirmed to John that he liked the car and intends to purchase it for $20,000.
 After completing the deal, the scammer called up John and told him that “mistakenly” he wrote the check for $25,000, an amount greater than the quoted price.
 So, the scammer asked John to wire back the difference of $5,000, and John did accordingly.
-Later, John realized that the scammer’s cheque bounced, the scammer and the car were gone.
+Later, John discovered that the scammer had absconded with the car, and the check had been returned due to insufficient funds.
 In this case, John became the victim of a kiting scam.